Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/samples/data.exchange.info/README.md

 It's recommended to install [GitHub desktop](https://desktop.github.com/).

 To run it, install the required packages, set the environment variables with token, and finally start it.
-Via the command line, navigate to the folder where this sample is located and run command listed below.
+Via the command line, navigate to the folder where this sample is located and run the command listed below.

 Mac OSX/Linux (Terminal):